RolandKoenig/SeeingSharp/README.md

  - Support for software rendering using WARP technology
  - Integration of Direct2D directly into the 3D render process (works also on Windows 7 platform)
  - Integration of Media Foundation to enable VideoTextures (read video files) and VideoCapturing (write video files)
- - Import of external 3D models
+ - Import external 3D models
- - Building of custom 3D models by code
+ - Build custom 3D models by code
  - And much more..

 ### Libraries